Avoiding Flawed

 That there is such lack of understanding over whether the greenhouse gases absorb incoming solar radiation, is one example.

-(This refers to whether people are even familiar with the concepts, whether their political affiliations & values incline them to personally believe the science or not.)
+the concepts, whether their political affiliations & values incline them to personally believe the science or not.)

 Even people who spend much of their lives communicating about climate change often will look at such a demo and do NOT raise their eye brows,

-asking themselves: "How is this supposed to work?
+"How is this supposed to work?
 What is happening here?
 Does this fit with my understanding?"

 "Are kids being taught that it is a valid test to check if energy coming directly from the light bulb is heating the CO2 -- really?? "